KBIM-TV

-KBIM-TV (channel 10) is a television station licensed to Roswell, New Mexico, United States, affiliated with CBS and Fox.
+KBIM-TV (channel 10) is a television station in Roswell, New Mexico, United States, affiliated with CBS and Fox.
 It is a satellite of Albuquerque-based KRQE (channel 13), which is owned by Nexstar Media Group.
 KBIM-TV's offices are located on Main Street in Roswell, and its transmitter is located in southeast Chaves County atop the Caprock Escarpment; its parent station maintains studios on Broadcast Plaza in Albuquerque.

 KREZ-TV (channel 6) in Durango, Colorado, also serves as a satellite of KRQE.
 These satellite operations provide additional news bureaus for KRQE and sell advertising time to local sponsors.